 Support a care worker for £500 every year

-People are our greatest asset in care – without them, it would be impossible to provide the services which enable people who draw on support to live fulfilling and independent lives.
+People are our greatest asset in care – without them, it would be impossible to provide the services which enable people who draw on care live the lives they want to live.
 Please show your support for care workers by making a regular contribution to The Care Workers’ Charity.

 To put this into context:

 - £385 could replace a care worker’s washing machine so they have clean clothes for work and life.

 - £395 could repair the car that a care worker relies on to get to work.

 - £500 could provide one care worker with ten tailored mental health therapy

 - £1,550 could help a care worker with the financial burden of laying a loved one to rest.

 We invite all of our generous donors to spread the word and invite three of their partners and suppliers to join our campaign for care workers.